The U.S. is speaking with “one voice” on North Korea, the State Department said

 Trump's remarks — which the White House says were the president's “own” words — came after reports that U.S. officials believe North Korea has developed a miniature nuclear weapon capable of fitting onto a missile.
 However, a U.S. official briefed on the assessment says the advancement does not mean North Korea has a nuclear-tipped intercontinental ballistic missile (ICBM) that can survive reentry accurately.

-North Korea's state news agency released a statement calling Trump's "fire and fury" comment "a load of nonsense."
+North Korea's state news agency released a statement Thursday Pyongyang time calling Trump's "fire and fury" comments "senile" and said Trump "was cooped up at the golf course and was clueless about how things are developing."

-"Sound dialogue is not possible with such a bereft of reason and only absolute force can work on him," state news agency KCNA said in a statement posted online Thursday (Pyongyang time), which it attributed to a commander of North Korea's army.
+The state news agency said in a statement attributed to a commander of North Korea's army that "only the absolute force talks with someone" and that it "will continue to monitor the words and actions of the U.S.," according to an NBC translation.

 Secretary of State Rex Tillerson, en route to Guam Wednesday morning said the president "was sending a strong message to North Korea in language that Kim Jong Un would understand because he doesn’t seem to understand diplomatic language."
 North Korea's state run news agency said that nation's government is "seriously reviewing" a plan to strike Guam, a U.S. Pacific territory.